 Stage 2: Working on the problem

 Stage 4: Reflecting

 Our article on Developing Excellence in Problem Solving with Young Learners

 offers a more detailed account of this process.

 Pulling it all together

 Perhaps another problem with problem solving is there is too much choice.
-It can be confusing thinking about which type of problem to select or which strategy to focus on.
-In this feature we have offered different NRICH activities for each type and strategy of problem solving.
-However, one approach is to decide upon the type of problem and strategy you want to focus on, and then find one activity
+It can be confusing thinking about which type of problem to select or which skill to focus on.
+In this feature we have offered different NRICH activities for each type and skill of problem solving.
+However, one approach is to decide upon the type of problem and skill you want to focus on, and then find one activity that

 Type of problem: Finding all possibilities